 This is based on an article “Off to School and Out of Town,” published by John E. Fogelberg in the Daily Times Chronicle June 2, 1981.
 Edited and updated by Burlington Retro.

 Burlington did not have a high school until 1939.
 The first graduating class of 1940 included just 32 pupils and four post-graduates.
-Where had the town’s pupils desiring more than an eighth or ninth grade education gone before that time?
-Out of town!
+Before this, if you wanted more than an eighth or ninth grade education, you went out of town!

 From 1901 until 1921, when electric cars ran between here and Woburn, many whole classes from Burlington’s Union School were sent to Woburn High.
 But after 1924, Woburn refused to take any more whole classes, so Burlington youngsters were individually farmed out to other neighboring communities.

 For instance, in 1939 the town sent 41 grade nine students to Bedford, 24 grade 10 students to concord, 32 grade 11 and 20 grade 12 students to Lexington, 64 of all grades to St. Charles in Woburn and 11 others elsewhere including four to Somerville Vocational.
 When those towns, faced with their own student growth problems, also refused to take any more youngsters from here, Burlington was forced to build.

 Even in its infancy, Massachusetts led the colonies in education.

 - 1635 — The first public school was established: Boston Latin School.

 - 1636 — The first New England college : Harvard.